sakouben/ao3-tag-histories/README.md

 # ao3-tag-histories
-detailed day-by-day histories of works under a specific tag on ao3.
+detailed day-by-day histories of numbers of works under a specific tag on ao3.

 ---

 TODO:

+reorganization

 documentation